rpede/MobileProgramming24/_advanced_state/password_manager.md

 This project will work on all platforms supported by Flutter.
 But you are free to only create it for the platforms you actually care about.

+Then install the following packages.

 ```sh
 flutter pub add json_annotation dev:build_runner dev:json_serializable equatable logging shared_preferences cryptography flutter_bloc fast_immutable_collections
 ```

 Some of the package are only need for development that's why some are prefixed with `dev:`.

+Packages will be explained when we use them.
+But here is a quick overview.

 | Package | Description |
 |-|-|